 That’s the typical reaction I get when I talk about how good cauliflower rice is.
-Before I learned how to make it, when I used rice for a recipe my go to favorite is usually Basmati rice.
-I would use Basmati rice to because its low glycemic and my doctor said that is better for my blood sugar.
+Before I learned how to make it, when I used rice for a recipe, my go-to favorite is usually basmati rice.
+I would use Basmati rice because it’s low glycemic and my doctor said that is better for my blood sugar.
 It helped me a little bit when I wanted to work on losing some weight around the middle.

 What is Cauliflower Rice?

+Enter cauliflower rice.
 Ok Y’all, you might think I am as crazy as a Bessie Bug for using cauliflower or broccoli or any type of vegetable for rice instead of well… rice!
-But I tell you what this low carb alternative to regular white or brown rice has allowed me to eat more of the foods I love without worrying about how many calories I am eating.
+But I tell you what this low-carb alternative to regular white or brown rice has allowed me to eat more of the foods I love without worrying about how many calories I am eating.
 If you are looking for it in the stores it’s in the freezer section usually by the frozen vegetables.

-- Research links low calorie, water-dense foods like cauliflower to weight loss, as they may reduce hunger and boost feelings of fullness.
+- Healthy alternative.
+It is packed with vitamins and minerals but also has the look and feel of rice, with a much lower level of calories and carbs.
+Research links low-calorie, water-dense foods like cauliflower to weight loss, as they may reduce hunger and boost feelings of fullness.
 Both of these factors may reduce your calorie intake according to this study.
 In addition, cauliflower rice is low in carbs.
-It provides 18 times fewer carbs than the same quantity of rice
+It provides 18 times fewer carbs than the same quantity of rice.

 So switching to cauliflower rice versus white rice can decrease calories and decrease carbs but you still feel full.